Drawing to learn DRAWING

 college, and university art teacher for over 40 years.
 For over 30

 years he taught methods of learning art in college level courses for art

 teachers and supervised apprentice art teachers.
 Bartel earned a

 doctorate in art education at the University of Kansas.
 He is a lifelong

 studio artist, and has exhibited in many regional, national, and

-Drawing develops the brain as it materializes the imagination.
-Two of the authors children are internationally recognized scientists.
-Like other scientists, they constantly use their imagery skills to conceptualize, preview, review, and communicate their discoveries and ideas.
+Drawing develops the mind's eye as it materializes the imagination.
+Two of the author's children are internationally recognized scientists.
+Like other scientists, they constantly use their imaging skills to conceptualize, preview, review, and communicate their discoveries and ideas.